JacobH1992/one-click-hugo-cms/site/content/post/tandem-brand-launch.md

 workdate: 2018
 ---
 ### Starting out

-As one of the first employees of Tandem I was involved in helping create a new brand.

-We started with a single question, "What is a good bank?" and a desire to reinvent banking to improve people's lives.

 For the first few months we operated under the guise of '#agoodbank', a non-brand that we leveraged to gain a greater understanding of what people really needed from a bank.
 We ran discovery workshops, interviews and created a community of people we called 'Co-Founders' — a group of ordinary, un-banky people who would help shape and build the kind of bank they wanted.